 Why are Meta Descriptions Important?

-As a store owner, you’ll want to do everything in your power to get your products into the view of potential customers.
-Meta descriptions help you to raise your clickthrough rate from three main sources — search engine results, social media shares, and social bookmarks.
+As a store owner, you'll want to do everything in your power to get your products into the view of potential customers.
+Meta descriptions help you to raise your clickthrough rate (CTR) from three main sources: search engine results, social media shares, and social bookmarks.
 In all three of these sources, a meta description can provide more information about the page, and help you to secure the attention of a reader.

-Although search engines have confirmed that they don’t use meta descriptions in the ranking algorithm directly, Google does use a page’s CTR (Click Through Rate) to assess how well your webpage fits the search query.
-As meta descriptions really help you to increase the CTR of your web page, they’re a great way to increase your Google ranking.
+Although search engines have confirmed that they don't use meta descriptions in the ranking algorithm directly, Google does use a page's CTR to assess how well your webpage fits the search query.
+As meta descriptions really help you to increase the CTR of your web page, they're a great way to increase your Google ranking.

-When you have a higher ranking on Google, you’ll be getting more visitors.
-More visitors to your store means more potential customers, which means you’ve also got a higher chance of making sales.
-After all, there are over one billion monthly active users on Google!
+When you have a higher ranking on Google, you'll be getting more visitors.
+More visitors to your store means more potential customers, which means you've also got a higher chance of making sales.

 How to Write a Good Meta Description

-Now that we’ve covered the function of a meta description, it’s time that we explained how to write a meta description that’ll boost the traffic that your online store receives
+Now that we've covered the function of a meta description, it's time that we explained how to write a meta description that'll boost the traffic that your online store receives.

 It's important to note that there are some differences between meta descriptions for a home page, and for product pages.
 We've created a simple guide to creating meta descriptions for both home pages and product pages below: